J-Saun/J-Saun/README.md

 ## About Me

-### Hi there!
+### 👋Hi there!
 My name is Joshua.

 - 🌱 I’m currently learning **PHP, MySQL, MongoDB**

 <br>

-> As a __self-taught__, **bootcamp-reinforced** developer with a strong work ethic and a passion for learning, I specialize in building __dynamic web applications__ using a variety of technologies.
+> As a __self-taught__, **bootcamp-reinforced** developer with a strong work ethic and a passion for learning,
+> I specialize in building __dynamic web applications__ using a variety of technologies.
 > With a background in blue-collar work, I bring a unique perspective to my coding and a commitment to getting the _job done right_.
-I'm always eager to take on new challenges and learn the latest techniques to improve my skills.
+> I'm always eager to take on new challenges and learn the latest techniques to improve my skills.
 > <br>

-Check out some of my recent projects below to see what I can do!
+Check out some of my recent projects below to see what I can do! ⮋
 <br><br>

 ## Projects